Yi Zhou Shu: Traditional scholarly attitudes

-Yegor Grebnev has recently shown that the "Shi fu" chapter is a compilation of a number of pre-existing inscriptions.
-The organization of the chapter, the totals of captives and animals, etc., are best understood in this light, and as demonstrating an ideal of kingship far removed from the pacifist "Mandate of Heaven" ideological construction of the Zhou conquest: hence Mencius's rejection of what is probably a more authentic account.
+Yegor Grebnev has recently shown that the "Shi fu" chapter is a compilation of a number of pre-existing texts.
+The organization of the chapter, the totals of captives and animals, etc., are best understood in this light, and as demonstrating an ideal of kingship far removed from the moralistic "Mandate of Heaven" ideological construction of the Zhou conquest: hence Mencius's rejection of what is probably a more authentic account.